-Geeky Definition of Status Quo Bias: Status Quo Bias is the tendency to favour decisions that maintain the status quo (i.e., the existing state of affairs).
+Status Quo Bias is favouring decisions that maintain the status quo (i.e., the existing state of affairs).
 Those affected by this bias choose not to divert from established behaviours unless there is compelling incentive to change.

 An Example of Status Quo Bias

 Sticking with your current service providersLots of people reading this will know there are cheaper gas, electricity, telephone, TV, internet, and insurance packages out there, but they won't bother switching to them.
 Why?
 Well, for a whole range of "good" reasons.
 Perhaps they can't be bothered.
 Perhaps they don't want to be tied into a contract.
 Perhaps they'll have to change their email, which will affect their contacts and internet logins.
 Perhaps the service won't be as good, e.g., perhaps the gas or electricity supply won't be as reliable.
 Perhaps something will go wrong in the switchover.
 For most of us, these shouldn't be big enough concerns not to make some savings on our monthly bills, but that's exactly what they are when magnified by Status Quo Bias.

 Status Quo Bias "tells" you to keep the current state of affairs for two reasons:

 - You won't have to make a decision.

 - You can be sure there won't be any consequences of a bad decision.